BeerCompassInc/Planning/userStories.md

 User Stories
 ------------

-At this point these can / should be very brainstormy.
-Throw any ideas in here, we'll thin them out later...

  * As a user I want to sign in with facebook and/or gogle prior to and evening out.
  * As a user I want to be able to retrace my steps over the evening